cornellhyperloop/electrical/Communications/ZCM/README.md

 You can use the following tool to see the current broadcasted packets and ensure your publisher is functioning: `zcm-spy --zcm-url ipc` (assuming you chose ipc as the protocol in your publisher)

+## Communication Protocols
+ZCM offers the following options in regards to protocols usable in its transport layer:
+Local System Kernel Communications (Intra-device communication)
+- Inter-Thread
+- IPC (Inter-Process)
+- Non-Blocking Interthread

+Inter-device Communication
+- UDP Multicast
+- Serial

+What should we use?
+- We need inter-device communication
+- It would be nice to have the ability to transmit the same packet to multiple recipients

+For these reasons, we should use UDP to transport our packets throughout the computers on the pod.
+Should be able to use an ethernet cable to connect the two devices and broadcast from one network to the other"